-Once the program is open in CRBasic Editor, find the section titled "USER-DEFINED CONFIGURATION CONSTANTS" (see FIGURE 4-1).
+Open the program in CRBasic Editor or another text editor.
+After the introductory comments at the top is a section titled "USER-DEFINED CONFIGURATION CONSTANTS" (see FIGURE 4-1).
 Review the constants in this section and modify as needed.
 If having difficulty locating the correct lines of code, search the program for the word "unique".
 This will locate all lines of code containing constants that need to be verified.
 Look for the text comments on the right side of each line of code for more explanation of the constant.
 Generally, the constants fall into four categories: